alphagov/verify-lms-poc/readme.txt

 # The following is an example of using the default MARIADB test docker to be built and used
 # for local matching database.

-# To get the mariadb docker image
+# To get the mariadb docker image (This will be replaced once Dockerfile is included in the test data)
 docker pull mariadb

 # These commands allow you to start the mariadb partition.